Starting your visit to Croatia in Zagreb and planning on renting a car in Zagreb to visit the rest of the country?

 Inspect the car before renting

-Later is too late.
-So, to avoid any surprises when you return the car, make sure you inspect your car rental Zagreb before you take it on the road.
+Inspecting the car prior to renting is one of the most important steps you need to do when renting a car in Zagreb.
+Later can be too late.
+In order to avoid any bad surprises when you return the car, make sure you inspect your car rental Zagreb before you take it on the road.

-Rather spend few more minutes inspecting the car than feeling sorry afterwards.
+Rather spend a few more minutes inspecting the car than feeling sorry afterward.

 Make sure even the smallest scratch is reported and marked on your car rental papers.
 You can also take photos of all scratches.
 Hey, it’s not like you need to develop a film to see photos.